 Fordham students can expect to take various placement examinations to ensure that they're enrolling in the most appropriate courses.
-Placement testing may include examinations in math, science, languages, and writing.
-International students who submitted English language proficiency exam scores as part of their application will also be required to complete an online assessment in order to participate in registration for fall classes.
+Placement testing may include examinations in math, languages, and writing.

 Additional Expectations for Students Completing International Curricula

-You are required to complete all external exams (IB, A Level, etc.) presented in your application and transcripts.
+- You are required to complete all external exams (IB, A Level, etc.) presented in your application and transcripts.
 Failure to satisfactorily complete all exams that you were pursuing at the time of admission jeopardizes your admission status.
 The admission committee recognizes that final results may be significantly different from previously submitted predicted results due to exam cancellations and changes to evaluation criteria.

 Student Code of Conduct and Fordham Community Standards